raphaelquast/rt1_model/docs/JOSS/paper.md

 The `rt1_model` package implements a generic solution to the radiative transfer equation applied to the problem of a rough surface covered by a tenuous distribution of particulate media as described in @Quast2016.

-It provides a flexible, object-oriented interface to specify the scattering characteristics of the ground surface and the covering layer via parametric distribution functions and to evaluate the resulting backscattering-coefficient ($\sigma_0$) for monostatic or bistatic measurement geometries as illustrated in Figure \ref{fig_model}.
+It provides a flexible, object-oriented interface to specify the scattering characteristics of the ground surface and the covering layer via parametric distribution functions.

-The underlying calculations are implemented via symbolic expressions, allowing the user to create fully customized model parameterizations.
-To speed up parameter retrieval stragegies, analytic solutions for the Jacobian of arbitrary model parameters are provided.
+The resulting model can then be evaluated to obtain backscattering-coefficient ($\sigma_0$) contributions for monostatic or bistatic measurement geometries up to first order as illustrated in Figure \ref{fig_model}.
+To speed up parameter retrieval stragegies, analytic estimates for the (zero-oder) Jacobian with respect to arbitrary model parameters are also provided.

 The package utilizes a minimal set of core dependencies, namely: `numpy` @Harris2020, `scipy` @Virtanen2020, `sympy` @Meurer2017 (with optional `symengine` @symengine support) and a set of visualizations created with `matplotlib` @Hunter2007.